phitrann/arXivRAG/README.md

 ## License

-This project is licensed under the MIT License.
+This project is released under the [Apache 2.0 license](https://github.com/phitrann/arXivRAG/blob/main/LICENSE).
 See the LICENSE file for details.